pavanio/HFC/docs/Platform Overview.md

 # Goals
 - Show all problem statements and their detail
-- Engage developer, desinger community in the best way possible
+- Engage developer, designer community in the best way possible
 - Highlight the solutions that the community has built under this collaboration

 - Problem Statement List Page, Problem Statement Detail Page
 	- Admin Panel to Create Partners
 	- Admin Panel to create problem statements on partners behalf
+	- Add a way for us to accept problem statements submitted by people

 - Builing Online Communities
 	- Leaderboard